er1n/GettingandCleaningData/CodeBook.md

 ##TIDY DATA
 ###subjectid
-Contains an integer 1-30 to denote the identity of the subject for which the measurements were obtained
+Contains an integer (range 1 to 30) to denote the identity of the subject for which the measurements were obtained
 ###activity
 Factor variable denoting the activity for which the measurment was obtained Factor levels 1-WALKING 2-WALKING_UPSTAIRS 3-WALKING_DOWNSTAIRS 4-SITTING 5-STANDING 6-LAYING
 ##timebodyaccelerometermeanxdirection
-Numeric variable of the mean of the body acceleration (time domain) in the x direction
+Numeric variable of the mean of the body acceleration (time domain) in the x direction, measured in standard gravity units (g)
 ##timebodyaccelerometermeanydirection
-Numeric variable of the mean of the body acceleration (time domain) in the y direction
+Numeric variable of the mean of the body acceleration (time domain) in the y direction, measured in standard gravity units (g)
 ##timebodyaccelerometermeanzdirection
-Numeric variable of the mean of the body acceleration (time domain) in the z direction
+Numeric variable of the mean of the body acceleration (time domain) in the z direction, measured in standard gravity units (g)
 ##timebodyaccelerometerstandarddeviationxdirection
-Numeric variable of the standard deviation of the body acceleration (time domain) in the x direction
+Numeric variable of the standard deviation of the body acceleration (time domain) in the x direction, measured in standard gravity units (g)
 ##timebodyaccelerometerstandarddeviationydirection
-Numeric variable of the standard deviation of the body acceleration (time domain) in the y direction
+Numeric variable of the standard deviation of the body acceleration (time domain) in the y direction, measured in standard gravity units (g)
 ##timebodyaccelerometerstandarddeviationzdirection
-Numeric variable of the standard deviation of the body acceleration (time domain) in the z direction
+Numeric variable of the standard deviation of the body acceleration (time domain) in the z direction, measured in standard gravity units (g)
 ##timegravityaccelerometermeanxdirection
-Numeric variable of the mean of the gravity acceleration (time domain) in the x direction
+Numeric variable of the mean of the gravity acceleration (time domain) in the x direction, measured in standard gravity units (g)
 ##timegravityaccelerometermeanydirection
-Numeric variable of the mean of the gravity acceleration (time domain) in the y direction
+Numeric variable of the mean of the gravity acceleration (time domain) in the y direction, measured in standard gravity units (g)
 ##timegravityaccelerometermeanzdirection
-Numeric variable of the mean of the gravity acceleration (time domain) in the z direction
+Numeric variable of the mean of the gravity acceleration (time domain) in the z direction, measured in standard gravity units (g)
 ##timegravityaccelerometerstandarddeviationxdirection
-Numeric variable of the standard deviaiton of the gravity acceleration (time domain) in the x direction
+Numeric variable of the standard deviaiton of the gravity acceleration (time domain) in the x direction, measured in standard gravity units (g)
 ##timegravityaccelerometerstandarddeviationydirection
-Numeric variable of the standard deviaiton of the gravity acceleration (time domain) in the y direction
+Numeric variable of the standard deviaiton of the gravity acceleration (time domain) in the y direction, measured in standard gravity units (g)
 ##timegravityaccelerometerstandarddeviationzdirection
-Numeric variable of the standard deviaiton of the gravity acceleration (time domain) in the z direction
+Numeric variable of the standard deviaiton of the gravity acceleration (time domain) in the z direction, measured in standard gravity units (g)
 ##timebodyaccelerometerjerkmeanxdirection
 Numeric variable of the mean of the body acceleration jerk (time domain) in the x direction
 ##timebodyaccelerometerjerkmeanydirection